wwylab/CliPP/README.md

   -b, --subsampling     Whether doing subsampling or not.
 Default is not doing the subsampling, and a
                         flag -b is needed for subsampling.
   -p PREPROCESS, --preprocess PREPROCESS
-                        Path/Filename that stores the preprocess results.
+                        Directory that stores the preprocess results.
 Default name is 'preprocess_result/'.
-  -r PRELIMINARY, --preliminary PRELIMINARY
-                        Path/Filename that stores the output of the kernel function, which is considered as the preliminary results.
-Default name is 'preliminary_result/'.
   -f FINAL, --final FINAL
-                        Path/Filename that stores the final results after postprocessing.
+                        Directory that stores the final results after postprocessing.
 Default name is 'final_result/'.
 ```